rptcloud/azure_terraform/terraform_advanced/18-tfc_sentinel_use.md

 ### Run a Plan

-Run another plan.
+The code commit should kick off a new plan.

 > Note: You may need to discard the last non-applied build.

 ### Review the Plan

-The plan should succeed and now pass the sentinel policy check.
+The plan should succeed and now pass the sentinel policy checks.

 ## Advanced areas to explore

 1. Write another Sentinel Policy restricting VM types in Azure.
+2. Check out the policy libraries on the [public registry](https://registry.terraform.io/browse/policies).

 ## Resources